Tihitnaabraham/Product-Documentation/README.md

 1. Click **New Material Request**.
 2. Enter material type, quantity, and preferred condition (e.g., gently used).
-3. Provide detailed descriptions including size, color, texture.
+3. Provide detailed descriptions including size, color, and texture.
 4. Upload photos if available.
 5. Submit the request.